architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 #.
 Solar radiation: run this tool located in CityEnergyAnalyst>cea>resources>radiation_daysim>radiation_main.py
 #.
 Demand: run this tool located in CityEnergyAnalyst>cea>demand>demand_main.py

+A helpful tool is the data-helper found in CityEnergyAnalyst>cea>datamanagement>data_helper.py.
+The data helper ensures that all necessary input databases exists and assumes default values from databases for missing values.

-After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.
+After the tools have finished running, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.

 Step 4.
 Analyze energy potentials
 -----------------------------------